Our Lady of La Naval de Manila: History

 During the People Power Revolution of February 1986, a replica of the statue was brought in procession to the Malacañan Palace by the Dominican friars, in a peaceful protest of the state of martial law instituted by President Ferdinand Marcos.
-The replica was also brought to the eastern gate of Camp Crame, the police headquarters where the rebel forces headed by Juan Ponce Enrile and Fidel V. Ramos were confined during the uprising.
-Many Filipino Catholics attribute the revolution's peaceful victory to the miraculous intervention of the Blessed Virgin Mary.
+The replica was also brought to the eastern gate of Camp Crame, the police headquarters holding the rebel forces headed by Defense Minister Juan Ponce Enrile with Armed Forces Vice Chief of Staff and Philippine Constabulary Chief Lt.
+Gen. Fidel V. Ramos.
+Many Filipino Catholics attribute the revolution's peaceful victory to the miraculous intervention of the Blessed Virgin Mary and the rosary.

-Filipino historian Nick Joaquín attributed one of the red jewels in one of the statue's crowns to an old legend of a giant serpent found in the Pasig River; the local folktale is more likely a metaphor of the triumph of Christianity over paganism.
-The other crown was supposedly inscribed and donated by King Norodom of Cambodia in 1872, one having disappeared after a burglary in 1930 while another one was simply two pearls adorning the orbs of the statue.
+Filipino historian Nick Joaquín attributed one of the red jewels in one of the statue's crowns to an old legend of a giant serpent in the Pasig River; the folktale is more likely an allegory of the triumph of Christianity over paganism.
+Another crown was supposedly inscribed and donated by King Norodom of Cambodia in 187; one had disappeared in a 1930 burglary; another one was simply two pearls adorning the orbs of the statue.

 In December 2011, the Eternal Word Television Network featured the image as the "Grandest Marian Icon in the Philippines" on an episode of the programme Mary: Mother of the Philippines.

-The image, its church and convent, along with the other objects stored in the complex were declared a "National Cultural Treasure" by the National Museum of the Philippines on 4 October 2012.
-This declaration is in accordance with Republic Act 10066 ("National Cultural Heritage Act of 2009") announced officially by the Catholic Bishops' Conference of the Philippines and by the National Museum.
+The image, the shrine complex, along with objects stored within, were declared a National Cultural Treasure by the National Museum of the Philippines on 4 October 2012.
+This declaration is in accordance with Republic Act 10066 (National Cultural Heritage Act of 2009) announced by the Catholic Bishops' Conference of the Philippines and by the National Museum.